rwpeterson/phasefreq/README.md

 * Perform PFD calculation (Analog AD9901 phase-frequency discriminator, ECL logic family)
 * Low-pass filter to convert PFD output's pulse train duty cycle to a dc voltage
 * Tunable output offset, jumper-switchable sign of gain
-* This is basically Fig. 12 of the [AD9901 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9901.pdf), which describes a PLL circuit with discrete comparator, PFD, etc., minus the VCO and the divider, all on one board
+* This is basically a subset of the reference design in Fig. 12 of the [AD9901 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9901.pdf), which describes a complete PLL circuit with discrete comparator, PFD, VCO, divider, etc. Here we wish to implement only the comparator, phase-frequency detector, and loop filter

 ## What is a PFD?